galearemus/TheraPath/README.md

 # Introduction
-TODO: Give a short introduction of your project.
-Let this section explain the objectives or the motivation behind this project.
+TheraPath is a software solution intended to help Therapists manage their clients, schedule appointments, and keep track of patient progress.

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
-In this section you can talk about:
+In this section, you can talk about:
 1. Installation process
 2. Software dependencies
 3. Latest releases